fbpx

 2. Problems With Thought Processes

-Possibly more significant than memory, progressive difficulty in planning and solving problems is another warning sign that a cognitive assessment may be recommended.
+Possibly more significant than memory, progressive difficulty in planning and solving problems is another warning sign of dementia, and a cognitive assessment may be recommended.
 These include:

 • Sudden difficulty in completing mundane tasks, like changing the time on a microwave oven’s clock in the spring and the fall